-The Company is obligated to pay to Mayo Foundation a1% or 2% royalty payment on net sales of licensed products, as defined.
+The Company is obligated to pay to Mayo Foundation a 1% or 2% royalty payment on net sales of licensed products, as defined.

 In consideration, the Company issued 252,000 warrants to acquire the Company's common stock at an exercise price of \$3.75, expiring on March 15, 2020.
-The warrant fully exercised in 2019.
+The warrant was fully exercised in 2019.

-Patent and Know-How License Agreement
+Patent and Know-How License Agreement - EP Software Agreement